 When compared to other types of support cores, latex offers some noteworthy advantages, including:

 - Hypoallergenic – Latex resists mildew, mold, and dust mites, which are all allergens.
-Its open cell structure allows air to flow through.
-This also keeps you dry.
-As long as you opt for natural latex, you can also have peace-of-mind that it probably has not been heated with harsh chemicals.
+Its open-cell structure allows air to flow through.
+This also keeps sleepers dry.
+As long as people opt for natural latex, they can also have peace-of-mind that it probably has not been heated with harsh chemicals.

 - Elasticity – Latex can be compressed in one spot without affecting neighboring areas.
-This allows it to cradle your body, thereby providing support and relieving stress on pressure points.
+This allows it to cradle the body, thereby providing support and relieving stress on pressure points.

-- Resiliency – You can push your hand into a latex mattress and watch it sponge back into place.
-Not only does this ensure you enjoy the same comfort and sleep quality for many years; the high resiliency of these support cores lets you know they can adapt to the contours of any body shape, filling in even the smallest crevices.
+- Resiliency – Sleepers can push their hands into a latex mattress and watch it sponge back into place.
+Not only does this ensure they enjoy the same comfort and sleep quality for many years; the high resiliency of these support cores lets them know they can adapt to the contours of any body shape, filling in even the smallest crevices.

-- Motion Transfer – Motion transfer is not something that you need to worry about with latex.
-These support cores isolate movement, so you will not feel every time that your partner rolls over.
+- Motion Transfer – Motion transfer is not something people need to worry about with latex.
+These support cores isolate movement, so they will not feel every time that their partners rolls over.

 - Sustainability – Latex is derived from rubber trees, which can yield as long as 30 years.
 The trees do not need herbicide or pesticides to thrive, and the bark heals quickly after the serum is harvested.
 When trees are spent the land is able to be replanted immediately, and natural latex will eventually biodegrade.

-Latex is a fantastic support layer on its own, but it can also complement other high quality materials.
+Latex is a fantastic support layer on its own, but it can also complement other high-quality materials.
 Support cores made with this material are durable, comfortable, supportive, and eco-friendly, and they display high levels of elasticity and resiliency.
-When shopping for a mattress with one of these support cores make sure you know if you are looking at a natural or synthetic latex product and always take the ILD rating into consideration.
+When shopping for a mattress with one of these support cores make sure to look at a natural or synthetic latex product and always take the ILD rating into consideration.